PostHog/posthog.com/contents/blog/how-come-we-ship-so-much.md

 This is one of [our values](/handbook/company/values).
 It's simply up to the person building in most situations.
 Building and scaling something people want is a nuanced problem, so we let people use their judgement.
 When they get it wrong, we are direct and give feedback.

-To quote one of our team "process is scar tissue" - it often overcorrects, but because humans are risk adverse it feels natural to implement them when a company starts growing
+To quote one of our team "process is scar tissue" - it often overcorrects, but because [humans are risk adverse](https://www.adamjuliangoldstein.com/blog/anxiety-algorithm/) it feels natural to implement them when a company starts growing.
+Humans, therefore, will overcorrect by default and that's why large corporations are (in more cases than not) irrationally-obstructive to getting work done.

 ## There are plenty of problems